Cycling in Copenhagen

-Cycling in Copenhagen is – as with most cycling in Denmark – an important mode of transportation and a dominating feature of the cityscape, often noticed by visitors.
-The city offers a variety of favourable cycling conditions — dense urban proximities, short distances and flat terrain — along with an extensive and well-designed system of cycle tracks.
+Cycling in Copenhagen is – as with most cycling in Denmark – a mode of transportation and a dominating feature of the cityscape, often noticed by visitors.
+The city offers a variety of cycling conditions — dense urban proximities, short distances and flat terrain — along with an extensive system of cycle tracks.
 This has earned it a reputation as one of the most bicycle-friendly cities in the world.
 Every day 1.2 million kilometres (0.75 million miles) are cycled in Copenhagen, with 62% of all inhabitants commuting to work, school, or university by bicycle; in fact, almost as many people commute by bicycle in greater Copenhagen as do those cycle to work in the entire United States.
 Cycling is generally perceived as a healthier, more environmentally friendly, cheaper, and often quicker way to get around town than by using an automobile.

 History

 Bicycles became common in Copenhagen at the beginning of the twentieth century.
 The city's first bicycle path was established on Esplanaden in 1892, another early example are the paths established around The Lakes in 1910, when the existing bridle paths were converted into isolated cycleways to accommodate the heavy growth in cycling at the time.
 In 1890 there were 2,500 bicycles in the city, just 17 years later that figure had increased to 80,000.
 In the 1920s and 1930s the popularity increased even further.
 As a spectator sport, six-day racing became popular in the 1930s.
 The first race was held in 1934 in the original Forum Copenhagen and its popularity peaked in the 1960s.
 During World War II, petrol was strictly rationed, making cycling the dominant form of transportation in Copenhagen.
 Also during the 1940s, the first recreational bicycle routes were developed through green spaces in the periphery of the municipality.

 Starting in the 1950s, Copenhagen experienced a decline in utility cycling due to increasing wealth and affordability of motor vehicles.
 While no bike paths were actually removed at the time, new road construction omitted bicycle infrastructure, and many bike lanes were curtailed at intersections to increase the throughput of cars by adding turn lanes and other car related infrastructure in its place.
 At the same time car traffic increased dramatically on existing streets without bicycle infrastructure, decreasing the cyclists sense of safety on those streets.
 During the late 1960s and early 1970s the modal share of bicycles fell to an all-time low of 10%.